bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 - Just hit yes, and then you're asked for the user's password.

 ## Introduction to etc sudoers

-Now that we're logged into our server as the student user, let's try and run a sudo command.
-We'll try and run sudo cat /etc/passwd.
+- `sudo cat /etc/passwd`.
-We're asked for a [sudo] password for the student which is just the standard password we set for the user when we initially made the user.
+- We're asked for a [sudo] password for the student which is just the standard password we set for the user when we initially made the user.
-We now get this warning.
-The student is not in the sudoers file.
+- We now get this warning. > The student is not in the sudoers file.
 This incident will be reported.
  Our students does not have permission to use the sudo command.
-So, let's fix that.
-I switch back to my other terminal where I'm logged in as vagrant.
-This is a user we know can run sudo commands.
+- switch back to a user we know can run sudo commands.
-They can perform administrative tasks.
-Now, the list of users that are allowed to do this is within the etc/sudoers file.
+- the list of users that are allowed to do this is within the etc/sudoers file.
 Let's read that file using sudo cat /etc/sudoers.
 Here we can see that the root user is listed along with a few groups using % and then the name of the group.